russellallen/self/docs/handbook/howtoprg.rst

     :scale: 100
     :align: left

-The stack filters out uninteresting frames by default. [#f6]_ The debugger assumes that the first method you want to see is the one based on the text in the evaluator, and since the stack grows upwards this oldest frame appears at the bottom.
+The stack filters out uninteresting frames by default [#f6]_.
+The debugger assumes that the first method you want to see is the one based on the text in the evaluator, and since the stack grows upwards this oldest frame appears at the bottom.
 It has no method name, and contains the code ``whoAmI``.
 That method called ``whoAmI``, whose code is too long to show next to the slot button, and that method